 Here’s the kicker about bodybuilding and sodium intake.
 Salt gets a bad rap primarily from the older generations not taking care of themselves as they age.
 They stop eating healthy (natural foods), they eat out (restaurants and fast food) more often, and eat a lot more processed food because it’s easier to prepare and it’s obviously convenient.

-These “fake food” items are loaded, and I mean SLAP-LOADED with excess sodium as well as other franken-food chemicals to provide overall flavor and texture enhancement.
+These “fake food” items are loaded with excess sodium and chemicals to provide overall flavor and texture enhancement.
 These food-like items also Do Not contain the proper vitamins and minerals necessary for the body to function as it should.

 It’s interesting how many people can justify eating junk food, yet they can’t justify a natural occurring mineral like salt.
-The thinking of the public has been skewed.
+The thinking of the public is skewed.

 The Salt Is Cut And Diet Is Void Of Vitamins And Minerals